amlana21/simweatherapp/README.md

 https://darksky.net/dev

 Once registered and the API Keys are generated, substitute those keys in the weather.js file in 'utils' folder.
-Th places where value need to be replaced, are being marked as **<em>api token here</em>**
+The places where value need to be replaced, are being marked as **<em>api token here</em>**

 Also the localhost location need to be changed appropriately in the app.js file(under public).
 Need to be changed based on where the app is running.